mmirudeea/website/website/tutorial/embassy/index.md

 ### `elf2uf2-rs`

-This tool is needed to be able to program the board over USB.
+This is one of the tools we will need in order to program the board over USB.
 In order to install it, run the following in your terminal:

 ```shell
 cargo install elf2uf2-rs